 Remote work is becoming established around the world, but not without some hiccups.
-Most notably, the CEO of Yahoo ended their remote work policy.
+In a recent notable hiccup, the CEO of Yahoo ended their remote work policy.

 The team behind Wordpress (you know, one of the most trafficked site on the internet) works remotely.
 Matt Mullenweg writes about remote work not just being a “perk”, like any other company perk, but gives employees an opportunity they could not otherwise have:

 We give people the perk and the luxury of being part of an internet-changing company from anywhere in the world.

 When working remote a certain percentage of my time (as I did at Razoo) there were two distinct perks to the arrangements.

 Zero commuting time